struggling-student/FSM2Suites/tests/generator/docs/machine-strategies-explained.md

-# RoboMachine Test Generation Strategies
+# Machine Test Generation Strategies

 ## Overview

-RoboMachine is a test data generator for Robot Framework that uses finite state machine (FSM) models to automatically generate test cases.
+Machine is a test data generator for Robot Framework that uses finite state machine (FSM) models to automatically generate test cases.
 It supports three different strategies for test generation, each with its own approach to exploring the state space and generating test paths.

 This document explains how each of the three strategies works: **Depth First Search (DFS)**, **Random**, and **AllPairs-Random**.